ernievd/Solo-Project-Chore_Award-V1/README.md

 # Chore Award

-Chore Award is a full stack web application that tracks childrens chores and other activities as tasks, awards  points for completing the tasks.
+Chore Award is a full stack web application that tracks childrens chores and other activities as tasks and awards points for the completion of the tasks.
 Children and parents agree on an item that the child wants to earn points toward, the parent assigns a point value to the item and once the predetermined amount of award points has been earned through the completion of tasks the parent is alerted and can then buy them the item as an award.
  Chore awards main goal is to help motivate children towards performing and finishing chores without the parent